Your employees need time off. Whether it’s due to an illness, a home emergency, or a long-overdue vacation to prevent burnout, it doesn’t matter.

 We’ve all seen cases where employees have taken off the next day after their vacation was over because they were “sick.”

 The issue with these “sick days” is that employees end up using a sick day that hasn’t been approved in advance, resulting in unscheduled absences.
-According to research, these unscheduled absences can cost a business an average of $2,666 per full-time employee per year.
-Yikes.
+This can cause all sorts of problems for their team and cascade into larger problems because no one is ready for the sudden loss of productivity.

 Saves HR Time